vijaydwivedi75/LISTS/README.md

 # LISTS - Life Is Too Short To Search

-A chrome extension that helps you find 'Similar Sites' on the article you are reading.
+A Chrome Extension that helps you find 'Sites with Similar Content' for the article you are reading.

 ## HACK IN THE NORTH 2.0